cocos-creator/docs-3d-deprecated/en/ui-system/components/engine/widget-align.md

 ## Aligning Buttons and Small Elements with the Border

-For elements with relatively small areas like a pause menu, in-game gold coins, etc., normally, aligning them by the borders of the screen would be enough.
+For elements with relatively small areas like a pause menu, gold coins in the game, etc., normally, aligning them by the borders of the screen would be enough.
 Only a few simple steps are needed:

 1. Set these elements as child nodes of the Canvas node in __Hierarchy__
 2. Add the Widget component to element nodes